-A fast invading plant threatens your favourite beach, fishing spot and wetlands in North Eastern Ontario
+A fast invading plant threatens your favourite beach, fishing spot and wetlands in Ontario

 Not sure if you’ve ever seen Phragmites?
 It is a wetland perennial, that can grow up to 5 metres tall, and has a tassel on the top.
 It can spread over 3 metres per year and grows in extremely large, continuous clumps, eliminating habitat for native species and out competing natural vegetation along Ontario roads, wetlands, and on beaches.

 The plant has spread by almost 30% between 2010 and 2017 with over 5000 hectares (around 6000 Canadian football fields) of strongly established colonies of the weed in the province.
-Virtually every region of Ontario has been impacted by the steady advance of this plant, which has been identified along Highway 11 and Highway 17, Cochrane, North Bay, and will have serious implications if it spreads further into James Bay.
+Virtually every region of Ontario has been impacted by the steady advance of this plant, which has been identified in southeast near Cornwall and Ottawa, down to Sarnia and Windsor in the south, and even as far north as Cochrane and Timmins.

 The impacts and cost of this invasion is not limited to the ecological and environmental damage to native species and even the species at risk it out competes.
 Last year in Ontario over 1 million dollars was spent to control the weed.
 It has also become a significant, and rapidly increasing budget item for many municipalities as control and eradication become a bigger expense.

 We know what the problem is with Phragmites, but how to fight back?
 The good news is that organizations such as Ontario Phragmites Working Group (OPWG), the Ontario Invasive Plant Council (OIPC), Nature Conservancy of Canada, Ducks Unlimited Canada, Ministry of Natural Resources and Forestry, Georgian Bay Forever, Lambton Shores Phragmites Community Group, and numerous Municipalities, Conservation Authorities and Private Organizations are hard at work doing just that.